SurAyush/DocsNexus--Pandas/Readme.md

    Parses and processes `pandas/reference/api` content.

 2. **Embedding**
-   Uses a `sentence-transformers/multi-qa-mpnet-base-dot-v1` to embed the documentation.
+   Uses a bi-encoder model to embed the documentation and also the query.

 3. **Vector Storage**
    Stores the embeddings in a Weaviate vector database.